mrexclamationmark/GNU-Linux-Configuration/etc/sysctl.d/README.md

 net.ipv4.tcp_timestamps can be set to 1 for extra security against remote attackers (usually server computers need this).

-for net.ipv4.tcp_congestion_control, use westwood for highly congested networks, veno for wireless links and htcp for wired links
+for net.ipv4.tcp_congestion_control, use westwood for highly congested networks and lp for wired/wireless links with networks with no congestion.

 **Tips:**